owulveryck/blog/content/post/rekognition.md

 I should try with someone else maybe.

 The service is nice and opens the door to a lot of applications:
-For example to monitor my home and sends an alert is someone is in my place and __not from my family__ (or not the cat :).
+For example to monitor my home and sends an alert if someone is in my place and __not from my family__ (or not the cat :).